psugrg/nvim/README.md

 1. Find your new plugin on github (e.g.: https://github.com/nvim-treesitter/nvim-treesitter).
 1. Add it to the [configuration](./lua/psu/lazy.lua) by extending the list of plugins to be installed.
-1. Create a configuration file in the `after/colors` directory.
+1. Create a configuration file in the `./lua/psu/plugin` directory.
+1. Import new configuration by adding `require("psu.plugin.config-file-name")` to the [psu module init file](./lua/psu/init.lua).

 #### Telescope